AbdulrahmanFiala/Tayeb-Mainnet/config/README.md

 ## Files

-### `halaCoins.json`
+### `tayebCoins.json`
-Single source of truth for all Initial Hala Coins configuration.
+Single source of truth for all Tayeb Coins configuration.
 This file:
 - Defines the canonical list of compliant assets with metadata
 - Supports per-asset `variants` so bridged/flavoured tokens can inherit metadata from their parent while providing unique symbols and addresses
 - Stores deployed token contract addresses (updated by deployment or sync scripts)